-Today, I’ll share a couple of easy exercises that you can do anywhere to help you ease back and neck pain.
+Today, I’ll share some easy exercises you can do anywhere to help you ease back and neck pain.

 Enjoy.